Young White woman on orange backdrop holding notebook to chest saying my future

 Choosing the right major for you can be difficult when your head is at war with your heart.
 Here's how to analyze your options with both in mind!

+When choosing a college major, where does one typically start?
+The answer is different for everyone.
+You may have a few people in mind who are already preparing to apply to schools with a chosen major.
+However, you may feel completely lost about what you want to do with your life—and that’s normal!
+This is your future, and its not an easy decision.
 Should you follow your passions and possibly seek a path of lower job opportunity or income, or sacrifice your innate career desires for higher pay and job security?
 (Consider yourself lucky if you already have a love for higher-paying job fields.)
 So the real question is: When choosing a college major, do you follow the logic of your head or the passions of your heart?

 Ask yourself important questions and make some lists

 Heres an exercise to help you answer this question—using another important question.
 Ask yourself this: If money or job security were no objects, what career path would you want to follow in life?
-Dont think too hard about it—just go with what you feel in your heart.
+Dont think too hard about it—go with what you feel in your heart.
 If you have a few career paths in mind, choose your most desired job.
 Now, grab a pen and piece of paper and weigh the pros and cons of this heart-led career choice by following the steps below.

 1. List all the pros of working the job you have in mind.
 In other words, what are the positive aspects of this job?
 Maybe this job is your passion, or maybe you could make a difference in the world working in this particular field.
 Whatever these pros are, list as many as you can.